rupam-seal/CardPrinting/README.md

 # Card Printing

-Hallmarking card generating software and this software reduce hallmarking card generating process from 16 minutes to less than 4 minutes
+This software reduce hallmarking card generating process from 16 minutes to less than 4 minutes
 ## Tech Stack

 **Language:** Python